2004 Pacific typhoon season: Severe Tropical Storm Chanthu (Gener)

 Originating from an area of low pressure on June 5, 2004, Chanthu was first declared a tropical depression near southern Leyte Island, in the Philippines, on June 7.
 Tracking west-northwestward, the depression intensified into a tropical storm over the central Philippines before entering the South China Sea.
 Once over the warm waters of the sea, the system quickly intensified, attaining its peak 10-minute winds of 110 km/h and 1-minute winds of 140 km/h.
 On June 12, the storm made landfall in Vietnam before quickly weakening over land.
 By June 13, the system had weakened to a tropical depression and dissipated two days later.

+During the time Typhoon Chanthu affected Vietnam, the highest sustained wind speed recorded on land was 18 m/s in An Nhơn (Bình Định), and the lowest recorded atmospheric pressure was 988.9 hPa in Quy Nhơn.

 In Vietnam, Chanthu wrought substantial damage and killed 38 people.
 Damage from the storm was estimated at 125 billion Vietnam dong (US$7.9 million), mostly from agricultural losses.
 The remnants of Chanthu also brought heavy rains to Cambodia, estimated to have exceeded 400 mm.